sedc-codecademy/mkwd12-js-06-nodejsadv/G10/Class02-mongoDB/homework.md

     - Define routes for creating, reading, updating, and deleting books.

   - **Testing:**
-    - Use tools like Postman or curl to test your API endpoints.
+    - Use tools like Postman to test your API endpoints.
     - Verify that you can create, retrieve, update, and delete books.

+* Don't forget to send your postman collection
+* Dont forget to upload your .env file with the relevant credentials in the email so that we can test the routes

 * Remember, this is a minimal setup to get you started.
 You can expand upon this foundation by adding more features, error handling, and validation as needed.
 Happy coding! 🚀